PeintiumMHX/Game-Creation-Tools-for-MS-DOS/README.md

 # Game-Creation-Tools-for-MS-DOS
-Tools that help in the creation of games and software in a x86 DOS-based environment system.
+Game Creation Tools for MS-DOS (or GCT-MSDOS), are Tools that help in the creation of games and software in a x86 DOS-based environment system.